Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 What are Hyper-V Checkpoints?

-Checkpoints play a significant role in managing and safeguarding virtual machines (VMs) usually for a short period of time.
+Checkpoints play a significant role in managing and protecting virtual machines usually for a short period of time.
 For us IT professionals, understanding the concept of Hyper-V checkpoints is essential, as they provide valuable capabilities for data protection, testing, and disaster recovery.
 The most important thing to remember regarding checkpoints is that they are not a replacement for backup and do not offer many characteristics found in a true backup.

 Hyper-V checkpoints are essentially snapshots of a virtual machine at a specific point in time.
 When a checkpoint is created, Hyper-V captures the state of the VM, including its configuration, memory, and disk data.
 This process allows administrators to return to that precise state if needed, making checkpoints an invaluable resource for various scenarios, especially in testing and software development.